ZSR3004/cell2/README.md

 ## Basic Usage

-Let's say you've finally intstalled CellFlow.
+Let's say you've finally installed CellFlow.
 Open an empty cmd window (or Powershell if you prefer).
 The first thing you have to do is init the directory (the one described [above](#how-files-are-saved)).
 Navigate to whatever directory you want to make the main directory in using the `cd` command (I'll use Desktop as an example).

 ```bash
 > cd path\to\your\desired\directory # this is the general format